Who Came Up With the Brilliant Idea to Call May 4th Star Wars Day?

 Over the years, May 4th has become known as Star Wars Day, thanks to a clever pun involving the franchise's most iconic line.

-This Tuesday is May 4th — otherwise known as Star Wars Day among many fans of the space-opera franchise.
+Today is May 4th — otherwise known as Star Wars Day among many fans of the space-opera franchise.

 But how did this informal celebratory day come about?